Food and Agriculture Investment Fund Grants

 National Register of Historic Places

-The National Register is a program of the National Park Service, United States Department of the Interior.
+The National Register is a program of the National Park Service, United States Department of the Interior which documents and recognizes significant properties worthy of preservation.
 In Michigan, the State Historic Preservation Office administers the program.
-Michigan boasts over one thousand National Register listed sites.
-The register is a tool for preserving historic properties.
+Michigan boasts nearly two thousand National Register listed buildings, districts, structures, objects, and sites.
+The register is a tool for preserving historic properties and promoting their use and reuse.
 Listed properties are given special consideration when the federal government is planning or giving aid to projects.
 National Register-listed properties enjoy certain economic benefits including Federal Rehabilitation Tax Credits.